Jon Batiste (photo by Sasha Israel, PR)

 There are so many variables that determine what makes an artist or band “essential” — longevity, impact, influence, history and discography — so WFUV is taking a deeper look with FUV Essentials.
 On-air and online, we'll celebrate the musicians who have shaped our cultural soundtrack for the past fifty years and still continue to do so.
 Let’s love these essential artists while they’re here, and also honor those who have departed too soon.

-Aimee Mann (illustration by Andy Friedman)
+Neil Young (illustration by Andy Friedman)

-The Clash (illustration by Andy Friedman)
+Kate Bush (illustration by Andy Friedman)

 We celebrate great artists as our FUV Essentials, and we thank WFUV Members for making it possible with their essential support.

 Our FUV Essentials... include you. (illustrations by Andy Friedman)